HidenoriMatsubayashi/evisor/README.md

 # eVisor
 ![Build](https://github.com/HidenoriMatsubayashi/evisor/workflows/Build/badge.svg)

 `eVisor` is a light-weight Bare Metal Hypervisor (Type 1) written in C++.
-This project is aimed for embedded use (ARM64 devices) and educational purposes.
+This project is intended for use in embedded systems (ARM64 devices) and for educational purposes.

 [eVisor demo video @ Youtube - NuttX runs on Raspberry Pi4](https://www.youtube.com/watch?v=A7E2ucZHLO0)